AdamIsrael/gedcom/README.md

 ## Testing

 The simple GEDCOM used for testing is rather limited, hence why the testing coverage for the parser is only 51.8%.
 A more complex GEDCOM will raise the coverage.
 A TODO would be to develop a full-featured GEDCOM for use with testing.

+## TODO

+- Find by xref
+- Relationships -- need to calculate the relationship between all individuals, method to find by relationship, find unrelated
+- Island trees -- need to be able to list islands of unrelated/unconnected individuals or families
+-